I was born in the Transkei and raised in Cape Town.

 The best hike in Cape Town is Kloof Corner.
 A quick little hike with a rad trail to run at the top.
 I do it about twice a week.
 The views are just incredible and it’s quick.

 My favourite weekend getaway is Greyton.
 My folks have a place there that I shamelessly use whenever I can.
-It’s so beautiful and quiet out there.
+It’s so beautiful and quiet.
 Betty’s Bay is another pearler.
 So is Paternoster.

 If I could live anywhere in the world, I’d choose Cape Town.
 I don’t think I could ever leave this place again.
 It’s just too good here.
 I’ve travelled to most of the countries on my bucket list but I think if I had to pick, it would be somewhere like Copenhagen.
 It’s got it all.
 Wonderful people, amazing culture and a good mix of low- and high-brow food.